TheIoTLearningInitiative/Master/README.md

 The Internet of Things Learning Initiative
 ==

-> Internet of Things Learning Initiative promotes innovation through training
+> Internet of Things Learning Initiative promotes innovation in the through training

 ## Development Phases